 The School of Continuing Education English Language Lab utilizes varied methods of evaluation including Student Goal Sheets provided to each student for personal tracking of activities, questions answered, and goals accomplished.
 The goal sheets are also utilized and found helpful for faculty grading purposes (see sample Fall 2019 Student Goal Sheet).
 Additionally, regular ELL meetings with faculty and staff are held with agenda items including best practices, student grading and outcomes assessment, professional development trainings, and necessary upgrades on equipment based on student input (see Sample Meeting Agenda).
-The ESL 398 course outline of record was revised last year due to input from the ESL program, dean, and students attending at centers and other community sites (see ESL 398 Course Outline of Record).
+The ESL 398 course outline of record was revised last year due to input from the ESL program, Humanities and Social Sciences dean, and students attending campus centers and other community sites (see ESL 398 Course Outline of Record).
 With the course catalog description revision, faculty can research free web-based instructional programs or lessons to increase student learning outcomes, which reflects the needs of students at community sites.

 II.B.3.
 Analysis and Evaluation